How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 Important tips for NEET preparation for Chemistry: Spend most of your time with NCERTs, especially in the early months.
 Do not rely solely on coaching material.

-An ideal timetable is the one that can actually be followed through for months without getting burnt out.
-This is where a self-study timetable for NEET preparation becomes more practical and important.
+An ideal timetable is one that can actually be followed through for months without getting burnt out.
+This is where a self-study timetable makes your NEET preparation strategy more practical and important.
 Not every student has the same time slots available, and it also depends on the capacity to take that mental load and be absolutely okay with it.
 That maximum bar for mental load differs for everyone.
 That’s why we’re providing an ideal draft timetable that you can adjust according to your days and feasibility.

 While in Class 12, the most difficult part is to manage boards & NEET preparation together in the fragmented time you’ve got in your hand.
 A realistic self-study timetable for NEET preparation for Class 12 students can look something like this: